PlayStation Plus Premium review: can it compete with Xbox Game Pass Ultimate?

 Not every major first-party exclusive is here – Ratchet & Clank: Rift Apart, Horizon Forbidden West, Gran Turismo 7, and Uncharted: Legacy of Thieves are all missing – but there’s plenty to play if you haven’t already purchased some of the best PS5 games.
 It’s just a shame that there are only 39 titles to play.

-Both the Premium and Extra tiers offer the same library of PS5 and PS4 games, but the ability to download PS2 games and stream PS3 games via the cloud is now locked behind Sony’s Premium tier.
-PlayStation Plus Premium also adds a handful of classic PS1 games to the mix as well as Game Trials, which are essentially time-limited demos.
+The Premium and Extra tiers offer the same library of PS5 and PS4 games, but the ability to download PS2 games and stream PS3 games via the cloud is now locked behind Sony’s Premium tier.
+PlayStation Plus Premium also adds a handful of classic PS1 games to the mix and Game Trials, which are essentially time-limited demos.

-Check out the full PlayStation Plus Premium games list if you’d like to see everything that’s included.
+Check out the full PlayStation Plus Premium games list if you want to see everything that’s included.

 PS Plus Extra is the way to go 💪